Ingemar Johansson: Early years

 Johansson's introduction to the top rank of the sport was inauspicious.
 At age nineteen he was disqualified for passivity at the Helsinki 1952 Summer Olympics in the heavyweight competition in a fight against eventual Olympic gold medalist Ed Sanders.
 Johansson maintained he was not evading Sanders (who also got a warning for passivity), but rather was trying to tire his opponent.
 Johansson said he had been limited to a 10-day training camp, had only trained with newcomers, and had been told by his coach to let Sanders be the aggressor.
-Nevertheless, his silver medal was withheld for poor performance and only presented to him in 1982.
+Nevertheless, his silver medal was withheld for poor performance and presented to him only in 1982.

 Johansson had earned his spot in the Olympics by winning the Swedish National Championship earlier the same year, 1952, after he knocked out his opponent in the first round of the final.

 After the Olympics Johansson went into seclusion for six months and considered quitting boxing.
 However, he returned to the ring and turned professional under the guidance of the Swedish publisher and boxing promoter Edwin Ahlquist, subsequently winning his first 21 professional fights.
 He won the Scandinavian pro title by knocking down and outscoring the Dane Erik Jensen (breaking his right hand in the process).
 A broken hand and a one-year military service kept him out of the ring until late 1954.
 In August 1955, in his twelfth professional fight, Johansson knocked out former European Heavyweight Champion Hein ten Hoff in the first round.
-He took the Scandinavian heavyweight title in 1953 and, on 30 September 1956, he won the European Heavyweight Championship by scoring a 13th-round KO over Italy's Franco Cavicchi in Milan.
+He took the Scandinavian heavyweight title in 1953 and, on 30 September 1956, he won the European Heavyweight title by scoring a 13th-round KO over Italy's Franco Cavicchi in Milan.

 Johansson successfully defended his European crown against ranked heavyweights Henry Cooper (fifth-round KO on 19 May 1957) and Joe Erskine, with a TKO in round 13 on 21 February 1958.